-Banks, insurers must have "credible plans" for climate change: Bank of England
+Banks, insurers must have credible plans for climate change: BoE

 Governor Mark Carney, who has put climate change issues on the BoE’s regulatory radar, said last month that lenders had failed to grasp the scale of the challenge.

-The BoE’s Prudential Regulation Authority said it “expects firms to understand the financial risks from climate change and how they will affect their business model.”
+The BoE’s Prudential Regulation Authority said it expects firms to understand how climate risks will affect their business model.”

 Insurers are facing heavier payouts for increased flooding caused by climate change and tougher energy efficiency standards for homes and commercial property could affect repayments on mortgages and thereby hit banks, it said.